yxuco/fabric-operation/gcp/README.md

 Refer [gateway](../service/README.md) for more details on how to build and start a REST API service for applications to interact with one or more Fabric networks.
 The following commands can be used on the bastion host to start a gateway service that exposes a Swagger-UI.
 ```
 cd ../service
-# build the gateway service from source code, whih creates executable 'gateway-linux'
+# build the gateway service from source code, which creates executable 'gateway-linux'
 make dist

 # config and start gateway service for GCP
 ./gateway.sh start
 ```
-The last command started 2 PODs to run the gateway service, and created a load-balancer service with a public accessible port.
+The last command started 2 PODs to run the gateway service, and created a load-balancer service with a publicly accessible port.
 The load-balancer port is open to public by default, which is convenient for dev and test.
 To restrict the access of source IPs, you can add a field `loadBalancerSourceRanges` to the gateway service definition.
 Refer the [link](https://kubernetes.io/docs/tasks/access-application-cluster/configure-cloud-provider-firewall/#restrict-access-for-loadbalancer-service) for more details.

 The URL of the load-balancer is printed by the script as, e.g.,
 ```